Come and bless the Museum’s orchard at our winter Wassailing!

-Visitors on Saturday 19 January can watch and take part in a number of traditional and craft activities with a wassailing theme between 12pm and 3pm.
+Visitors on Sunday, 14 January can watch traditional activities with a Wassailing theme between 11.15am and 3.15pm.

 Children must be accompanied by an adult at all times.
 Please also wear warm clothes and walking shoes or boots.

 The word ‘Wassail’ comes from the Saxon, ‘Waes Hael’, which means ‘Good Health’.